pattersondev/pattersondev/README.md

 - Hi, I'm Sam, thanks for stopping by, have a look around.
-- Currently an unemployed Software Engineer, if you think I would be a fit at your company let me know!
+- Currently a software engineer at Koniag Government Services.
 - 📫 Reach me at pattersonrsam@gmail.com.